 Nearly 10 million seniors receive a dementia diagnosis each year, ushering in new challenges and concerns for their families.
 As caregivers evaluate treatment, strive to preserve quality of life, and hope to stave off symptoms, the connection between diet and dementia serves as a helpful entry point.

 Recommended foods to prevent dementia often include robust, well-researched vitamins and minerals.
-These vitamins that help with memory can be tasty and easy to find — chances are some of your senior loved one’s favorite foods already contain these much-needed nutrients.
+These vitamins that help with memory care can be tasty and easy to find — chances are some of your senior loved one’s favorite foods already contain these much-needed nutrients.

 Vitamin C helps fight more than just the common cold.
 Researchers at the National Institute of Integrative Medicine found a link between this brain-boosting vitamin and high levels of cognition in their 2017 study, which compared those with Alzheimer’s disease to a control group without memory conditions.
 In most cases, researchers observed a greater vitamin C deficiency in participants with Alzheimer’s.
 Specifically, vitamin C helps neurotransmitters in the brain function properly and regulates enzymes.